Post-Lie algebras of derivations and regularity structures: Introduction

-The paper is organized as follows.
-In Section \ref{sec:post} we recall generalities about pre-Lie algebras, post-Lie algebras and their universal enveloping algebras.
+In Section \ref{sec:post} we recall generalities about pre-Lie algebras, post-Lie algebras and their universal enveloping algebras and we derive two minimal Assumptions \ref{assump: finiteness Lie bracket} and \ref{assump: finiteness tr} under which the product $\star$ on $\envU(L)$ can be dualised into a coproduct $\Delta_\star$, see Corollary \ref{lem:wd}.

 In Section \ref{sec:derivations} we define a natural post-Lie structure on derivations on a commutative algebra $\A$, thus generalising a result of \cite{Burde} in the case of commuting derivations; we give explicit expressions for the associated Guin-Oudom product, see Proposition \ref{prop: extension product}, using the construction of \cite{ebrahimi2014lie} and the important representation $\rhobar:(\envU(L),\trbar)\to(\End(\A),\circ)$ of the universal enveloping algebra on $\A$.

-In Section \ref{sec:LOT} we move to particular case studied in \cite{LOT} and we follow their definitions of a family of derivations on a fixed space of power sums.
-In Section \ref{sec:ansatz} we choose, similarly to \cite{LOT}, a stochastic PDE (see equation \eqref{eq:spde} below) and we construct the so called \emph{structure group} for this equation, which is the starting point of the regularity structures approach.
+In Section \ref{sec:LOT} we move to a particular case studied in \cite{LOT} and we follow their definitions of a family of derivations on a fixed space of power sums.
+In Section \ref{sec:ansatz} we choose, similarly to \cite{LOT}, a stochastic PDE (see equation \eqref{eq:spde} below) and we construct the so-called \emph{structure group} for this equation, which is the starting point of the regularity structures approach.

 {\bf Acknowledgements}.
-We thank Kurusch Ebrahim-Fard, Pablo Linares and Markus Tempelmayr for very useful discussions on the topic of this paper.
+We thank Kurusch Ebrahim-Fard, Loïc Foissy, Pablo Linares and Markus Tempelmayr for very useful discussions on the topic of this paper.